 How to Fix Ball Python Shedding Problems

-If you have followed our advice, your ball python should shed with no difficulties.
+If you have followed the above advice, your ball python should shed with no difficulties.
 Increasing the humidity is generally all you need to do.
 The python’s old skin should come off in one continuous piece, complete with eye caps and tail tip.

 Sometimes, though, ball pythons have trouble shedding.
-If you notice stuck pieces of old skin clinging to your snake, the vivarium’s humidity was probably too low.
-Luckily, this is easily remedied.
+If you notice stuck pieces of old skin clinging to your snake or stuck eye caps, the vivarium’s humidity was probably too low.

 To encourage the stuck shed to come away, run your snake a bath.
 Fill a plastic tub with about two inches of water at around 80 to 85 degrees Fahrenheit.
 Set your snake inside the tub and leave it there for 20 to 30 minutes to soak.